RiyaLdn/hangman500/README.md

 5. [License] (#license)

 ## Description
-The Hangman Game is a Python project that simulates the classic Hangman word-guessing game.
-The project aims to provide an interactive and entertaining game where the player can guess letters to reveal a hidden word.
-The project also demonstrates the use of classes, functions, and game logic in Python.
+The Hangman Game is a Python project where you can play the classic game of Hangman!
+This project aims to provide an interactive and entertaining gaming experience where the player must guess letters to reveal a hidden word.
+The project demonstrates the use of classes, functions, and game logic in Python.

 ## Installation
 To install the game: